-A dog has always been man (and woman’s!) best friend.
+A dog has always been man’s (and woman’s!) best friend.
 For most of us, adopting a dog or buying a new puppy is like having another member of the family.

-And even if you choose to rescue a dog from the pound, you will most likely inherit some behavioral problems and find yourself investing time into making your new pet feel settled and happy in their new home.
+And even if you choose to rescue a dog, you will most likely inherit some behavioral problems and find yourself investing time into making your new pet feel settled and happy in their new home.

 There are so many books and videos out there offering opinions on everything from training methods to diet and exercise.

 But what are the benefits of sleeping with your dog?
 While he or she might have their own personalized bowls, specialist food and even cute outfits some owners are not sure about letting their pet sleep in the same bed.

 We’ve put together everything you need to know about sleeping with your dog so you can make the right choice for your family.

 One of the reasons a recent study found more than half (56%) of pet owners allow their pets to sleep in the same bed as them was because it made them feel comforted.
 Having a snuggle with your dog does make you feel better at the end of a long day and curling up to sleep with them can just prolong this feeling.
 41% of the pet owners surveyed said they felt their pet either had no effect on the quality of their sleep or made them sleep better.